On the rational homology of high dimensional analogues of spaces of long knots: The Koszul spectral sequence for -modules

 \section{The Koszul spectral sequence for $\Epi$-modules}

-Our next task is to analyze the complex of derived morphisms between right $\Epi$-modules, in order to understand better the consequences of Theorem~\ref{theorem: main theorem} and Corollary~\ref{corollary: of main theorem}.
-In this section we will review some generalities concerning right $\Epi$-modules.
-In the next section we will apply the general theory to the modules $Q^m_s(\bullet)$ and $\hat\HH^n_t(\bullet)$.
+Let $F, G$ be right $\Epi$-modules with values in chain complexes.
+Our next task is to analyze the complex of derived morphisms in order to understand better the consequences of Theorem~\ref{theorem: main theorem} and Corollary~\ref{corollary: of main theorem}.
+In this section we will review a spectral sequence for calculating the homology of $\hRmod_\Epi(F, G)$.
+The spectral sequence arises from filtering the category $\Epi$ by cardinality.
+The filtration has appeared in the literature in various guises, for example~\cite{Fresse}.
+We call it the Koszul spectral sequence, because the Koszul dual of $F$ makes an appearance.
+In the next section we will apply the general theory to the mapping complex $\hRmod(Q^m_s,\hat\HH^n_t)$.
+We will see that in this case the $E^1$ term of the Koszul spectral sequence is in fact a single chain complex, which is therefore quasi-isomorphic to $\hRmod(Q^m_s,\hat\HH^n_t)$, and is giving a small model for the mapping complex.

-In fact, we will focus on a slightly special situation: we will assume most of the time that the target right module is the dual of a left module.
-Recall that a left $\Epi$-module is a {\it covariant} functor from $\Epi$ to a background category. \begin{remark} To avoid possible confusion, we remind the reader that while a right $\Epi$-module is the same thing as a right module over the non-unital commutative operad, a left $\Epi$-module is not the same thing as a left module over the operad. \end{remark}
+In fact, rather then analyzing the mapping complex $\underset{\Epi}{\hRmod}(F, G)$ we will focus on the dual of this complex.
+For this, we will assume most of the time that the right module $G$ is the dual of a left module.
+By a left $\Epi$-module is a {\it covariant} functor from $\Epi$ to a background category.
+To avoid possible confusion, we remind the reader that while a right $\Epi$-module is the same thing as a right module over the non-unital commutative operad, a left $\Epi$-module is not the same thing as a left module over the operad.